 A minor compression fracture of the vertebrae doesn’t usually affect other regions of the body and likely involves only localized pain.
 The condition becomes more serious when the spinal cord is impinged due to a fracture.

-When a doctor suspects that a vertebrae may be fractured, they may order blood tests to determine if there has been any injuries sustained to the internal organs.
+When a doctor suspects that a vertebra may be fractured, they may order blood tests to determine if there have been any injuries sustained to the internal organs.
 There may be other tests run to determine the extent of any injury including but not limited to the following:

 As a result, a CT scan (computed tomography) may assist your physician in locating fractures that are harder to detect as mentioned above.
 Finally, an MRI (magnetic resonance imaging) may be ordered to determine if any injury has been done to the spinal cord.
 MRI seems to be most effective method for detecting small lesions and “pinches” of tissue in the spinal cord.

 Minor vertebral fractures are usually treated on a nonsurgical basis.
 Some treatments include the use of a vest or a brace to reduce torque and strain and also to prevent any bending of the spine.
 Further stabilization is required for those with spinal cord injuries or paralysis.